Current SPAN/PORT 321 and 206 Students:

 You decide which credits you want to put on your transcript.
-The scores you choose WILL affect your overall GPA and your total credit hours but will NOT affect credit caps for scholarships, applying to programs, etc. If you do not accept the grade, then you do not receive credit for the course.
+The graded credits you accept WILL affect your overall GPA and your total credit hours but will NOT affect credit caps for scholarships, applying to programs, etc. If you do not accept the grade, then you do not receive credit for the course.

 If it is your first semester at BYU, the scores you have accepted will appear a few days after this semester’s grades are posted.
 If it is not your first semester at BYU, your scores will appear within three weeks.

-Challenge exam credits are considered/included when priority registration dates are calculated, as long as the credit has already posted to the student’s record when the calculation is made.
+Challenge Exam credits are taken into account when priority registration dates are calculated, as long as the credit has already been posted to the student’s record when the calculation is made.

-Challenge exam credits DO NOT COUNT towards the requirement for students to declare a major by the time they have earned 60 credit hours or stop them from changing their major when they reach 75 credit hours, nor are students charged a higher “Advanced Study Tuition” rate for having too many credit hours because of Challenge Exam credits.
+Challenge Exam credits DO NOT COUNT towards the requirement for students to declare a major by the time they have earned 60 credit hours or stop them from changing their major when they reach 75 credit hours.
+Students are not charged a higher “Advanced Study Tuition” rate for having too many credit hours because of Challenge Exam credits.
 Challenge Exam credits ARE counted in the students’ total BYU credit hours and GPAs on their transcripts.